Adelaide- FAQs

 I’d like to attend my first training session.
 How do I let you know I’m coming?

-We keep our members and volunteers updated each week via Facebook and Instagram, and we’re also planning to introduce a weekly newsletter.
+We keep our members and volunteers updated each week via Facebook and Instagram, and we attempt a weekly newsletter.

-Our social media posts will include an RSVP link, so you can let the rostered coordinator know if you’ll be attending a training session.
+Our social media posts will include the RSVP link, so you can let the rostered coordinator know if you’ll be attending a training session.
+Alternatively, text 0439 600 546 if you are coming along and whether you are a walker or a runner.

 To ensure you’re on our mailing list, please contact us at adelaide@achillesaustralia.org.au Stay connected and don’t miss out on important updates!

-At Achilles Adelaide, we never turn away anyone who’s interested in becoming a guide.
-We believe that everyone should have the opportunity to learn how to guide, and your support can make a huge difference to our athletes.
+At Achilles Adelaide, we welcome anyone who is interested in becoming a guide.
+We believe everyone should have the opportunity to learn how to guide, and every new guide helps make participation safer, more flexible and more enjoyable for our athletes.

-Your involvement is invaluable, and the more guides we have, the better we can support our growing community.
+Your involvement genuinely makes a difference.
+The more guides we have, the more people we can support as our community continues to grow.

 Is Achilles Adelaide open to vision impairment and physical disabilities only?